 - YOUR FEEDBACK & COMMENTS

 - CONTACT US

-The City of Milwaukee Department of Public Works and State of Wisconsin Department of Transportation are planning to reconstruct East/West Howard Avenue from South 6th Street to South Clement Avenue (.44 mile).
+The City of Milwaukee Department of Public Works and State of Wisconsin Department of Transportation are planning to replace East/West Howard Avenue from South 6th Street to South Clement Avenue (1.3 miles).
 The scope of work includes removing and replacing deteriorated pavement, curb & gutter, driveway approaches and sidewalk.
 Pedestrian curb ramps will be built to meet ADA compliance, and we will consider enhancements to pedestrian and bike accommodations.
 Drainage structures, street lighting and traffic signals will also be upgraded.

 - Upgrade pavement conditions

 - Improve visibility for all users

 - Make travel safe and comfortable for everyone